 Screening- although there is no real recommendation for screening, skin cancers are very common and therefore if concerned about any area, please call us for an appointment.
 If your skin has numerous moles, freckles, growths or a strong family history of skin cancers exists, then a full body screening may be in order.

 What are the signs of skin cancer?

 We look for the ABCDE signs of skin cancer.
-“A” stands for asymmetry of the lesion, “B” stands for border irregularity, “C” stands for nonuniform color, “D” stands for a diameter of greater than 6 mm and “E” stand for evolvement.
-That is the skin growth has noticeably been changing over time.
+“A” stands for asymmetry of the lesion, “B” stands for border irregularity, “C” stands for nonuniform color, “D” stands for a diameter of greater than 6 mm and “E” stands for evolvement.
+That is the skin growth has noticeably been changing.

 What are the different kinds of malignant skin cancer?

 Theses are common enough that we see it in our practice with regularity.
-Merkel Cell Cancer is one that we see the least and is quite rare.
+Merkel Cell Cancer is one that we see the least.

 What are the different kinds of benign skin growths?

 Most skin growths or lesions are benign.
 Dr. Koumanis can examine you and sometimes by gross inspection can make the diagnosis.
 If there is any doubt about the skin growth a small biopsy can be obtained with minimal to no discomfort to the patient.

 Epidermal Inclusion Cyst

 Some of the above are also soft tissue growths occurring in the deeper layers of the skin or subcutaneous tissues such as a lipoma or dermatofibroma.
 Benign growths are excised surgically if they bleed frequently, have grown large and cause obstruction or deformities.